IKOR-GmbH/sip-framework/docs/README.md

 ### Framework version upgrade

-If you need to upgrade your adapter to the newer SIp Framework version, please follow this [guide](./framework_version_upgrade.md).
+If you need to upgrade your adapter to the newer SIP Framework version, please follow this [guide](./framework_version_upgrade.md).

 ### How and why to use SIP Middle Component